Kagebounshin/skateshop/README.md

     - The toast component will also display warning, info, success or error messages, giving the user quick feedback, for example, if something unexcpected happens.
 - Register, Sign In/Out
     - These pages will be clean looking, centered at the page & be easily accessible at all time.
+- Contact
+    - At the contact page, you will be able to send mails to the sites admin.
+The admin can access these emails from the admin terminal.

 ---